In Database Tour software, there are several ways of creating a table in the database:

 After selecting this option and clicking Next/Finish button, you will be moved to SQL Editor, in which CREATE TABLE template will be shown.

-Another way of getting the same result is to create a new SQL window, click Templates button right above the SQL editor, and select Create Table template from the drop-down list of SQL templates.
+Another way of getting the same result is to create a new SQL window, click Templates button right above the SQL editor, and select CREATE TABLE template from the drop-down list of SQL templates.

 After that, just correct the table and field names in this SQL text and click Execute button.
 If no errors are found, then the specified table will be created and you will see it in the table list to the left of main window.